cb372/sbt-explicit-dependencies/README.md

 then this plugin will warn you about that fact.

+The plugin can also warn you if you have anything in your `libraryDependencies` that you're not actually using.

 ## Why?

 If you want to avoid dependency hell, it's good practice to explicitly declare all libraries that your code directly depends on for compilation.

+If you want to keep your deployment artifacts small, you don't want to declare dependencies on any libraries you don't actually need.

 ## How to install